 To navigate to a declaration, use the Go to Declaration and Peek Declaration options.

 Hover over a code element, right-click, and select one of these options:

-- Go to Declaration: Opens the header file where the declaration is defined in a separate tab. - Peek > Peek Declaration: Takes you to the declaration but the declaration is presented inline.
+• Go to Declaration: Opens the header file where the declaration is defined in a separate tab.